 An on-going program that involves engraving valuable, personal items with a driver's license, student ID number or personal identifier.
+This can be done upon request at the University Police Department's lobby.

 Community-Oriented Policing

 Community policing recognizes that police rarely can solve public safety problems alone and encourages interactive partnerships with relevant stakeholders.
 The large range of potential partnerships can be used to accomplish the two interrelated goals of developing solutions to problems through collaborative problem solving and improving public trust.